Born: 1930 La Habana, Cuba

 something that the "Newyorican" & "African American" rumberos and drummers were unaccustomed to "pre 1980".

-changes being placing the Clavé on the "other side" of the 'Tres Dos' drum rhythm & vice versa, as well as playing the 'Quinto' drum as to "mark/marcado" the dancer as opossed to playing 'Quinto' and making it/phrasing it to come out sounding like a timbale solo.)
+(Many other changes took place during the "post 1980" time period, two important other changes being placing the Clavé on the "other side" of the 'Tres Dos' drum rhythm & vice versa, as well as playing the 'Quinto' drum as to "mark/marcado" the dancer as opossed to playing 'Quinto' and making it/phrasing it to come out sounding like a timbale solo.)

 During the mid 1980's a rumba group formed in N.Y.C. and was called "Los Afortunados".